The Simpsons (pinball): Development and release

 The pinball game was released by Data East Pinball in 1990.
-It was licensed by Fox Broadcasting Company and produced in Data East's factory in Melrose Park, Illinois.
+It was licensed by Fox and produced in Data East's factory in Melrose Park, Illinois.
 According to an article in Chicago Sun-Times, the producers took advice from The Simpsons creator Matt Groening while developing the game.
+In 1993 Groening reflected positively on the experience saying, "The Simpsons has allowed me to do all the good stuff I always wanted to do as a kid.
+Like design a pinball machine."
 On November 9, 1990, Data East executive vice-president Gary Stern described the game to the press as "fun – a whole package ... voices, music, artwork, great ramps."
 He also noted that "This game is already on its way to becoming a monster hit."
 In 2007, Stern said in an interview with License! that "While we export about one-third of our games, that first [The Simpsons pinball] model did especially well in the U.S."

+Gameplay

+The game includes a three ball multiball.

 Reception and legacy

 The Simpsons pinball machine won the award for best pinball game in 1990 by the Amusement and Music Operators Association, a group that represents coin machine operators.
 According to the Chicago Sun-Times article, pinball players have cited Data East's The Simpsons as a game that helped increase the popularity of pinball.
 The pinball market had been dead by the end of the 1980s, following the surge of the video game market, but it rose in popularity at the beginning of the 1990s.
 Tom Henry of The Tampa Tribune wrote in 1991 that pinball games became popular again because they started emphasizing themes: "The artwork, targets and sounds work together to create a story, manufacturers say.
 The computer unveils the subplot differently, depending on skill levels and the sequence in which shots are made."
 He cited the Simpsons pinball game as an example of this—a "game with a strong theme."

+Simpsons co-creators Sam Simon and Matt Groening as well as basketball player Wilt Chamberlain have owned the game.
 A second Simpsons pinball machine, The Simpsons Pinball Party (designed by Stern Pinball, the successor to Data East Pinball), was released in 2003.